awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-point-cloud-general-information.md

 In addition to your instructions, Ground Truth provides a link to help workers navigate and use the worker portal\.
 View these instructions by selecting the task type on [Worker Instructions](sms-point-cloud-worker-instructions.md)\.

+### Declining Tasks<a name="sms-decline-task-point-cloud"></a>

+Workers are able to decline tasks\.

+Workers decline a task if the instructions are not clear, input data is not displaying correctly, or if they encounter some other issue with the task\.
+If the number of workers per dataset object \([https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_HumanTaskConfig.html#sagemaker-Type-HumanTaskConfig-NumberOfHumanWorkersPerDataObject](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_HumanTaskConfig.html#sagemaker-Type-HumanTaskConfig-NumberOfHumanWorkersPerDataObject)\) decline the task, the data object is marked as expired and will not be sent to additional workers\.

 ## 3D Point Cloud Labeling Job Permission Requirements<a name="sms-security-permission-3d-point-cloud"></a>

 When you create a 3D point cloud labeling job, in addition to the permission requirements found in [Assign IAM Permissions to Use Ground Truth](sms-security-permission.md), you must add a CORS policy to your S3 bucket that contains your input manifest file\.